-Just the endless discussions with the leadership team about the BCG matrix and get agreement whether a product was a Star, Question Mark, Cash cow or …. dog.
-There was always another ‘valid’ argument why one product actually belonged to a higher valued box (and never the opposite).
+Just the endless discussions with the leadership team about the BCG matrix and getting agreement whether a product was a Star, Question Mark, Cash cow or …. dog.
+There was always another ‘valid’ argument why one product actually belonged to a higher-valued box (and never the opposite).

 What I’ve learned is that very often the reluctance to make the right decision has nothing to do with what’s best long-term for the customer, but with what’s best for the short-term for the business.
 So is it reluctance?
 Or is it on purpose?
 Is it selfishness?

 Fact is – and history is very clear on this: if we don’t bite that bullet ourselves, someone outside our business will be honored to do so.
 What if we’d make those decisions as if we’d had a clean sheet – without the worry about sunk cost, internal politics, or complacency?
 Yes, that’s hard – because sometimes you don’t even see the clear signals why you should.

 What’s more – and I realize that all too well – often the mountain of work to be done seems so big, complex and overwhelming, that we settle for incremental or don’t make a decision at all.
 Think twice…

 Reflection 3 – Creating leverage instead of asking for ‘more people’